Poor Man's Effort

 entrance and front porch were added in 1919.

-Mrs. Lydia Cummins succeeded Mrs. Howland as librarian in
+Mrs. Lydia Comings succeeded Mrs. Howland as librarian in

 1917.
-Mrs. Cummins pioneered many of Fairhope's initial
+Mrs. Comings pioneered many of Fairhope's initial

 cultural advances and served as president of the original Library

 Association.
 She maintained enthusiasm and public interest among